andeemarks/clj-hex-grid/README.md

 1. Angles, size, spacing - Done
 1. Coordinate systems - To do
 1. Conversions - Done (offset to/from cube only, no axial)
-1. Neighbors - In progress
+1. Neighbours - Done (cube and offset, no axials, no diagonals)
 1. Distances - To do
 1. Line drawing - To do
 1. Range - To do